PelionIoT/mbl-docs/Docs/tutorials/update_mbl.md

         The `--transform` option is used to rename all files added to the payload to `rootfs.tar.xz` and the `--dereference` option is used so that `tar` adds the actual root file system archive file rather than the symlink to it.

-1. Discover the target's Pelion device ID:
+1. Discover the device's Pelion device ID:

     - Search the device ID in the `mbl-cloud-client` log file at `/var/log/mbl-cloud-client.log`, using the following command on the device's console: